-4. W Engine

 - The first configuration consists of three banks of cylinders sharing a common crankshaft.
 It is also known as broad arrow configuration due to its resemblance to the British broad arrow property mark.

 - The second one is four banks of cylinders sharing a common crankshaft.
 This is also known as a ‘double-V’ engine.

-- The and last configuration is an engine with two banks of cylinders with two crankshafts.
+- The third and last configuration features an engine with two banks of cylinders with two crankshafts.

 The W-shaped engines are mostly used in Volkswagen cars, most notably in Bugatti Veyron.

-The owners of the page rewrote this as: